maz-kar/TodoList/README.md

 ## TODO:
  - Add launch screen.
 Still not working.
 Make a delay for the Launch Screen then it might be seen.
- - make the circles bigger (same size of the delete Edit).